Carbide Create User Guide

 Intersection Uses the second object selected (with the dashed line) to cut through the first object, leaving only what is left from the first object after the cut.

 Subtraction Only the features that overlap will remain.
 This is the opposite of the union feature.

-The scaling operation can be used to proportionatly change the size of any object, or any group of objects.
-In the scale edit menu, you can adjust by entering a percentage value (1=100%, 2=200%, etc) or by adjusting the width or height.
+The scaling operation can be used to proportionally change the size of any object, or any group of objects.
+In the Scale edit menu, you can adjust by entering a percentage value (1=100%, 2=200%, etc) or by adjusting the width or height.

 Pro-Tip: Scaling comes in handy when importing files.
-If you DXF or SVG does not import at the correct size, use the scale feature to adjust accordingly.
+If your DXF or SVG does not import at the correct size, use the scale feature to adjust accordingly.

 The word “Toolpath” is a term only found in CAD/CAM software and has little in terms of analogies in everyday life.
 A toolpath is basically the map the cutting tool will follow when making your part on the CNC machine.

 By creating toolpaths, you are effectively creating the map.